viniciusgusmao/omnistack-week-edition-11.0/README.md

 3. cd frontend && npm install && npm start

-To initialize a mobile project, but before install expo-cli globally in your environment:
+To initialize a mobile project, but before install expo-cli globally in your environment using *npm install -g expo-cli*

 4. cd mobile && npm install && expo start